all know that courage is a knightly virtue.

 as being far worse than they are.
 People twist religious mandates

 of evil are such that we can even agree with the above comments

-while believing them to refer to others and not to us.
+while thinking they apply to others and not ourselves.

 Nothing is more important to achieving the authenticity of Knighthood

 than looking into the mirror of truth and learning from it.
 It takes

 far more strength and integrity than just going around looking tough

 of a lie is far more destructive on the inside than a well-armed